Automattic/wp-calypso/docs/testing/unit-tests.md

 # Unit Tests

-As well fostering code quality, well-written unit tests provide a fine way for developers to quickly understand how to run a piece of code, and what it does under various conditions.
-It's important therefore to maintain high standards not just in our source code, but in our tests as well.
+Unit tests are important because they help ensure correctness.
+A good unit test also provides a concise example of the usage and expected behavior of code in an isolated context.
+It's therefore important to maintain high standards to maximize the effectiveness of our tests.

 This guide is intended as a quick reference of common tools and conventions we use for Calypso unit testing.
 You'll be able to glean a great deal from browsing through Calypso's existing tests, but we'll try to keep this page up to date with the most recent standards.